The Policy Paper – Sixteen Pillars: Evolving the Good Friday Agreement

 This pillar positions the Council of Ireland as the central institution for shared governance and coordinated policy across the island.
 It provides a permanent constitutional forum through which shared competencies are exercised.

 Headquartered in Athlone, the Council operates from a neutral location, with shared authority exercised independently of inherited political centres.
-Governance is therefore institutionalised rather than contingent.

 Policy Function